 PARKING SPACE, OFF-STREET: For purposes of this bylaw, an off-street parking space shall consist of a space adequate for parking an automobile with room for opening doors on both sides, together with properly related access to a public street or alley and maneuvering room.
 See Section 311.

+PERMITTED USE: A use that meets the development standards of this bylaw; the Zoning Administrator may approve the use after a Site Plan Review.

 PERSONAL SERVICE: Includes barber, hairdresser, beauty parlor, shoe repair, laundry, Laundromat, dry cleaner, photographic studio, and businesses providing similar services of a personal nature.

 POND, MAN-MADE: A pond created as a result of damming a stream, or through the utilization of springs, for recreational or fire protection purposes.

+PREEXISTING: A condition that began at a time prior to the adoption of the current version of this zoning bylaw and was legal at that time.

 PRINCIPAL BUILDING: The main or primary building on a lot associated with the principal use of the lot.
 See also ACCESSORY USE/STRUCTURE, PRINCIPAL USE.

 PRINCIPAL USE: The primary use of a building or lot.
 Only one principal use per lot shall be allowed, except in association with a mixed use.
 See also MIXED USE.